Dealing with debt collectors is no fun.

 Dealing with a bad debt collector can be downright terrifying.

 Most debt collection agencies are legit and strictly follow the rules set forth by the FTC (Federal Trade Commission).
-However, there are plenty of bad debt collection agencies out there that are willing to do whatever it takes to collect a debt that is owed.
+However, there are plenty of bad debt collection agencies out there that are willing to do whatever it takes to collect an overdue debt.

 Bad Debt Collectors Can be Over the Top